tlricherson/TESC_MIT_Data/Session_1.md

 In this session, we will consider how data use in schools has evolved, as well as an overview of the skills needed to use data effectively in the classroom.
-We will also start building an idea of what it means to tell a story with data.
+We will also start building our understanding of data types, collection, and organization.

 ## Readings ##
 Please complete these prior to our first meeting.